neuroinformatics-unit/rsp-vision/README.md

 ```bash
 python3 setup_for_demo.py
 ```
 Then edit the config file with the correct paths to the data by overwriting `/path/to/`.
-The only path that matters at this stage is the `allen_dff` path, which should point to the folder where you stored the pre-processed data.
+Please edit the `allen_dff` path to point to the folder where you stored the pre-processed data and the `output` path to point to the folder where you want to store the analysis output.

 Finally, run `python3 demo_cli.py` to run the analysis.
 The script will create a file containing the analysis output which will then be used by the dashboard.